 - Several servings of veggies during the day.

-- Avoid processed foods and make sure they contain less than 140 milligrams (mg) of sodium per serving or 400-600 mg per serving for a meal.
+- Avoid processed foods and even if you are consuming them, make sure they contain less than 140 milligrams (mg) of sodium per serving for a meal.

-- Include brown and red rice along with whole-grain pastas and breads.
+- Include brown and red rice along with whole-grain pasta and bread.

-- Eat in a smaller plate to limit your food intake per serving.
+- Use a smaller plate to limit your food intake per serving.

-It is best to carry out sugar test to maintain normal sugar levels and consult and follow advice of your diabetes educator or doctor to ensure you don’t end up taking the wrong medicine or food for diabetic patient.
-Be sure to check your blood sugar levels using a compact glucometer to record readings in diabetes management app.
-Also discuss these sugar reading patterns obtained from glucometer measurement in order to have a healthy life with hypertension and diabetes.
+It is best to carry out a sugar test to maintain normal sugar levels and consult and follow the advice of your diabetes educator or doctor.
+Moreover, be sure to check your blood sugar levels.
+Also, discuss these sugar reading patterns obtained from glucometer measurement in order to have a healthy life with hypertension and diabetes.